 Hogarth's Pest Control specializes in all types of industries, residential and commercial.

-Also referred to as “the Michigan termite,” carpenter ants are very prevalent in our northern Michigan area.
+Also referred to as “the Michigan termite,” Carpenter Ants are very prevalent in Northern Michigan.
 They are most commonly found in wooded areas.
 The carpenter ant attacks any type of unprotected wood structure.
 They enjoy moisture-damaged areas, which are commonly found around doors, windows, roof lines, and decks where no flashing is found.
 If you are finding sawdust around your home, here is your culprit.

-Carpenter ants come in all different sizes and are black in color.
+Carpenter Ants come in all different sizes and are black in color.
 To help with proper identification you can find blonde hairs on their thorax or abdomen.
-Most commonly you will find large ants in your home in the kitchen, bathroom or anywhere you have or may have had water damage.
-Carpenter ants will infest your home, garage, many other areas they can be found is in landscaping timber, wood chips, dead tree stumps and even in a neighboring structure.
+Most commonly you will find large ants in your home anywhere you have or may have had water damage.
+Carpenter Ants will infest your home, garage, many other areas they can be found is in landscaping timber, wood chips, dead tree stumps and even in a neighboring structure.

 They are nocturnal and work within the walls of your structure, but they can be found in the later afternoon merging from structure to forge their food from the outside of the structure which is honey dew and plant secretions.
 They will make a trail from your structure to a tree or plant.
-It is very important to make sure that you do not have any tree branches or bushes touching the home.
-This is a way for them to access.
+It is very important to make sure that you do not have any tree branches or bushes touching the home as this is a way for them to access.

 It is highly advised that customers DO NOT attempt to spray or treat carpenter ants with store bought products.
 This will drive the ants inside and cause a much larger issue than originally detected.
-Store bought products are usually some form of pyrethrin, which acts as a repellent and will cause the ants to avoid any area sprayed until the product has broken down.
-This can make it much more difficult, though not impossible, to eradicate the ants once they begin using an alternative route to and from the nest.
+Store bought products are usually some form of pyrethrin, which acts as a repellent; this will cause the ants to avoid any area sprayed until the product has broken down.
+This can make it much more difficult to eradicate the ants once they begin using an alternative route.